luisoutomaior/PyMMO/README.md

 - Server-side computations (20%)

 **This was put together in a rush to try to finish within a day or so...
-Code review and more refactoring is definitely needed, and would be highly appreciated!! :)**
+Contributions such as additional features, code polishment/review/refactoring, optimization, are not only needed, but would be highly appreciated!!
+Huge thanks in advance! :)**